brentyi/tyro/docs/source/examples/07_literals and unions.rst

            # enums.
            restricted_enum: Literal[Color.RED, Color.GREEN] = Color.RED

-           # Mixed types are okay.
+           # Or mix them with other types!
            mixed: Literal[Color.RED, Color.GREEN, "blue"] = "blue"

            # Literals can also be marked Optional.